saitaiky/notebook/docs/docs/web-development/docker/docker.md

 sidebar_position: 0
 ---

-> This post is a clone from [BretFisher/udemy-docker-mastery](https://github.com/BretFisher/udemy-docker-mastery) with some minor modification.
+> This post is a clone from [BretFisher/udemy-docker-mastery](https://github.com/BretFisher/udemy-docker-mastery) with some minor modifications.

 # What is Docker?
 Three Major Innovations